vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 Hi-C datasets are often very large, with hundreds of millions, even billions of valid pairs in the matrix.
 The process of creating a unique :class:`~fanc.Matrix.Edge` object for every matrix entry can thus cumulatively take a significant amount of time.
-For this reason, Kai-C offers *lazy* evaluation of edge properties.
+For this reason, FAN-C offers *lazy* evaluation of edge properties.
 When enabled, edge data is only read when it is requested.
 This, for example, avoids reading from file when it is not absolutely necessary, and saves on time during object creation and population.
 Edge iterators support